illyanyc/cu_fintech_assignments/README.md

-# Cu Fintech Assignments
+# CU Fintech Assignments
-This repo contains all of the assignments from the Columbia University FinTech class.
+This repo contains all of the assignments from the [Columbia University FinTech class](https://bootcamp.cvn.columbia.edu/fintech/).

 ---